 I am a bookworm, currently working as a clinical outreach librarian for the NHS and previously a primary school librarian.
 I hold a PGDip in Library and Information Management from the University of Ulster and a BSc (Hons) from the University of Bath.

 There are many absolutely fantastic book blogs catering for the children’s book market so I am grateful to you for taking the time to visit mine.
-When I first set up a school library my main motivation for starting this blog was to review as many books as possible from the shelves of our school library, as a guide for pupils.
-I used to stick QR codes inside the book covers so that reviews could be scanned on iPads during busy times in the library.
-This function became redundant when we subscribed to an online Library Management System which now allows adults and children to easily upload book reviews.
+When I first set up a school library my main motivation for starting this blog was to review as many books as possible from the shelves of the library, as a guide for pupils.
+I used to stick QR codes inside the book covers so that reviews could be scanned on iPads during busy times.
+This function became redundant when we subscribed to an online Library Management System which allowed adults and children to easily upload book reviews.
 However, I have continued writing the blog due to the fantastic book blogging community that I have discovered and which I find a kind and welcoming space to be a part of.
 If these posts guide anyone to a book that brings them enjoyment and encourages anyone to share the joy found within books then I will be very happy.

-My work responsibilities whilst employed within a primary school included teaching children to be kind, positive and helpful online, therefore I only post positive reviews of books which I have genuinely enjoyed and can honestly recommend for a young readership.
+My work responsibilities whilst employed within a primary school included teaching children to be kind, positive and helpful online, therefore I only post positive reviews of books which I have genuinely enjoyed and can honestly recommend for a stated readership.
 If I read a book for which I cannot see a valuable use for any readership group then my own decision is that I do not write a review rather than posting something negative.

 Most of the books reviewed have either been purchased by me or borrowed from the school or public library.
 When I receive a free copy of a book from a publisher I will always state this in my review.